jairochabr/svg-to-react/README.md

 - 🔄 Automatic conversion from SVG to React (JSX/TSX)
 - 🎨 Maintains the original structure and style of the SVG
-- 🚀 Support for JSX and TSX with autotyping
+- 🚀 Support for JSX and TSX with automatic typing
 - 💅 Handles inline styles and CSS classes
 - 📝 Generates smart component names based on the file name
 - 🔧 Zero configuration required!